-Today I’m sharing my recipe at one of my favorite blogs, Roti n Rice.
-Biren, the author of this website, makes the most amazing Asian dishes from appetizers, soups, drinks, noodles, main course, to desserts, and she even has a collection of delicious Japanese recipes!
+Today I’m sharing my recipe at one of my favorite blogs.
+Biren of Roti n Rice makes the most amazing Asian dishes from appetizers, soups, drinks, noodles, main course, to desserts, and she even has a collection of delicious Japanese recipes!

 Biren grew up in Malaysia and she now lives in Minnesota with her husband and 2 teenage boys.
 I always envy Biren’s family because – you know why – she is an amazing mom and cook!
 If you haven’t met Biren yet, please go visit her by clicking her banner below.
 I’m sure after visiting her site you will wish she’s your neighbor.